 Public Access Automated External Defibrillator Program

 The University of Nevada, Reno has initiated a Public Access Automated External Defibrillator (AED) Program.
 Nine locations have been identified on campus as strategic locations for Public Access AED stations.
-Each station is individually numbered and consists of an alarmed weather-tight cabinet that contains a complete AED unit and a cell phone that is pre-programmed for emergency use only.
+Each station is individually numbered and consists of an alarmed weather-tight cabinet that contains a complete AED unit.

 Each station has been selected for maximum benefit and area of coverage through consultation with REMSA Ambulance Service personnel.
 Each cabinet is equipped with both an audio and visual alarm to assist emergency service personnel in identifying the cabinet that has been activated.